redhat-openstack/website/source/newsletter/2014-august.html.md

 Thanks again for being part of the RDO community!
 Here's some of what's going on in the community.

-VOTE for the OpenStack Summit schedule
+**VOTE for the OpenStack Summit schedule**

 There's just one day left for you to influence what presentations will be at the OpenStack Summit in Paris in November.
-To vote, go to [1](https://www.openstack.org/vote-paris/) and dive right in.
+To vote, go to [<https://www.openstack.org/vote-paris/>](https://www.openstack.org/vote-paris/) and dive right in.
 (You'll need an openstack.org account.)

 There's a \*huge\* number of talks that have been submitted, so it can take a long time to get through them all.
 You can search for a particular topic that you're interested in, to narrow the list a little.

-If you're particularly interested in OpenStack on Red Hat Enterprise Linux, CentOS, and Fedora, you can find presentations by Red Hat engineers listed at [2](http://redhatstackblog.redhat.com/2014/07/31/session-voting-now-open-for-openstack-summit-paris/)
+If you're particularly interested in OpenStack on Red Hat Enterprise Linux, CentOS, and Fedora, you can find presentations by Red Hat engineers listed at [<http://redhatstackblog.redhat.com/2014/07/31/session-voting-now-open-for-openstack-summit-paris/>](http://redhatstackblog.redhat.com/2014/07/31/session-voting-now-open-for-openstack-summit-paris/)

 Remember, the vote closes on Wednesday, August 6, so don't wait!

-Flock starts tomorrow!
+**Flock starts tomorrow!**

 Flock, the Fedora Contributor Conference, starts tomorrow, August 6, in Prague, Czech Republic.
 It's a gathering of everyone who cares about Fedora, for technical sessions, planning for the future, and community networking.